andrewcooke/bnum/README.md

 ------

 Often, names are all you need (think of atoms in Lisp).
 But some languages associate *values* with enumerations.
-These are often integers, counting from 0 or 1, or bit fields.
+These are usually integers, counting from 0 or 1, or bit fields.

 With Bnum, the default value is the name: